Rachel Podger

-Rachel Podger (born 1968 in England) is a British violinist and conductor specialising in the performance of Baroque music.
+Rachel Podger FLSW (born 30 May 1968) is a British violinist and conductor specialising in the performance of Baroque music.

 Career

-Podger was born to a British father and a German mother.
-She was educated at a German Rudolf Steiner school then returned to study first with Perry Hart, then at the Guildhall School of Music and Drama with David Takeno, Pauline Scott, and Micaela Comberti.
+Podger was born in England to a British father and a mother from Hamburg, Germany.
+The family moved to Germany when she was still young and she was educated at a German Rudolf Steiner school.
+She then returned to the UK to study first with Perry Hart, then at the Guildhall School of Music and Drama with David Takeno, Pauline Scott, and Micaela Comberti.
 During her studies, she co-founded Baroque chamber groups The Palladian Ensemble and Florilegium, and worked with period instrument ensembles such as the New London Consort and London Baroque.

 Podger often conducts Baroque orchestras from the violin.
 She was the leader of the Gabrieli Consort and Players and later of The English Concert from 1997 to 2002, touring extensively, often as soloist in Vivaldi's Le quattro stagioni and Grosso mogul concertos.
 In 2004 she took up guest directorship of the Orchestra of the Age of Enlightenment, opening with a tour in the United States with Bach's Brandenburg Concertos.
 She currently works as a guest director with Arte dei Suonatori (Poland), Musica Angelica and Santa Fe Pro Musica (both in the United States) and as soloist with The Academy of Ancient Music.

 Podger is a professor of Baroque violin at both the Guildhall School of Music and Drama and the Royal Welsh College of Music and Drama and also teaches regularly at the Hochschule für Künste, Bremen.
 In September 2008, she took up the newly founded Micaela Comberti Chair for Baroque violin at the Royal Academy of Music in London and then became professor of Baroque violin at the Royal Danish Academy of Music in Copenhagen.
+In 2022, Podger was elected a Fellow of the Learned Society of Wales.

 When not touring with various orchestras and other classical players, Podger works with her partner in Brecon, Mid-Wales, helping young musicians through the Mozart Music Fund, which she founded in 2006, as well as holding workshops and giving recitals.
 In 2006 they founded the annual Brecon Baroque Festival which is held over the penultimate weekend of October every year.